risabbir/TaskGlide/README.md

     *   Enable the following services in your Firebase project:
         *   Authentication (with Email/Password sign-in method)
         *   Firestore Database (Choose **Native mode**)
-        *   Storage (You may need to upgrade to the Blaze plan - pay-as-you-go, but with a generous free tier - to enable Storage.
-You'll be prompted if this is necessary.)
+        *   Storage (For profile picture functionality. **Note:** Enabling Storage or exceeding its free tier usage might require upgrading your Firebase project to the Blaze (pay-as-you-go) plan.
+You'll be prompted by Firebase if this is necessary.
+If you cannot upgrade, profile picture features will be disabled in the app, but core task management will still work.)

 2.  **Configure Environment Variables for Firebase:**
     *   In your Firebase project settings (Project Overview -> Project settings -> General tab, scroll down to "Your apps"), find your web app's Firebase configuration (the `firebaseConfig` object).
 If no web app exists, create one.